chn650/GettingandCleaningData/CodeBook.md

 Description Variables
 ---------------------
-subject: ranges from 1 to 30
+subject: the numbers 1 to 30 represent the individuals that participated in the study

-activity: laying, sitting, standing, walking, walking downstairs, walking upstairs
+activity: the subjects performed 6 different activities (laying, sitting, standing, walking, walking downstairs, walking upstairs)

 The other variables are a combination the following:
 * t: time domain signal